Ivo-Balbaert/The_Way_to_Mojo/book/8B_Traits.md

 Notice that in line 1 we pass a struct instance to the function, but the function in line 2 accepts this as a generic trait type T, which is defined as a parameter.
 The function works for all structs that implement the trait.

 " The function can accept any type for x as long as it conforms to SomeTrait.
 Thus, fun_with_traits() is known as a *generic function* because it accepts a generalized type instead of a specific type.

+## 8.2 Common traits
+### 8.2.1 Stringable
+This trait confirms that a type that can be converted to a string,
+using String(value) or str(value).
+Nearly all of the standard library types are Stringable.

+### 8.2.2 Boolable
+A type implements Boolable if it has a boolean representation.
+Strings evaluate as True if they have a non-zero length.
+Collections evaluate as True if they contain any elements.